Exotic $\rm C^*$-completions of \'etale groupoids: Exotic groupoid -algebras associated to hyperbolic groupoids

-\begin{definition} A second countable Hausdorff étale groupoid $\G$ is \emph{hyperbolic} if there is a compact open generating set $S$ such that with the canonically induced metrics, the metrics spaces $(\G^u , d_u)$ are all hyperbolic with same hyperbolicity constants; that is, there exists a $\delta > 0$ such that for any $u \in \G^{(0)}$ and $\gamma, \eta, \xi, \omega \in \G^{u}$, we have \end{definition}
+\begin{definition} A second-countable Hausdorff étale groupoid $\G$ is \emph{metrically hyperbolic} if there is a compact open generating set $S$ such that with the canonically induced metrics, the metric spaces $(\G^u , d_u)$ are all hyperbolic with same hyperbolicity constant; that is, there exists a $\delta > 0$ such that for any $u \in \G^{(0)}$ and $\gamma, \eta, \xi, \omega \in \G^{u}$, we have \end{definition}